anouarh/gainz-geek-blog/content/posts/2019-03-31/index.md

 Of course, it all comes down to the budget.
 Wouldn't be nice to just hire a personal trainer?
 Yes, it would.
 However, that's not our goal here.
 You have to be able to use your money wisely. **Set an amount you are willing to spend** monthly on your gym subscription, home gym gear, bodyweight training equipment etc. And most importantly on food.

 ### Understand the importance of diet

+This brings us to the importance of regulating your food intake.
+You could lose weight by just **making your food intake lower than the amount you burn** (*obviously*).
+So great care needs to be invested in choosing a diet and knowing what you're eating.

+>### Answer these three questions: <br/>
+> 1. **What is your primary fitness goal?**
+>    - Muscle Gain, Fat Loss, Flexibility, Cardio/Endurance, Posture Improvement or Bodyweight Training
+> 1. **How many days *can* you workout per week?**
+> 1. **How much money are you willing to spend per month?**

+## Let's Get Started